sweepai/sweep/docs/installation.md

 ## Step 1: Create an Issue 🐞

 Create a new issue in your repository.
-The issue title should start with "Sweep: ", like "Sweep: In sweepai/app/ui.py, use an os-agnostic temp directory" for Sweep to create an PR to solve it.
+The issue title should start with "Sweep: ", like "Sweep: In sweepai/app/ui.py, use an os-agnostic temp directory" for Sweep to create a PR to solve it.

 ## Step 2: Responding to Sweep 💬

-If you notice any issues with the pull request, comment on the pull request with "Sweep: " and your comment, e.g. "Sweep: use PyTorch instead of Tensorflow".
+If you don't like something about the PR, comment on the PR with "Sweep: ", e.g. "Sweep: use PyTorch instead of Tensorflow".
 You can also comment in the issue and code.
 For more details on this see [Commenting](https://docs.sweep/commenting).

 ## Step 3: Star Sweep Repository ⭐